danielbodnar/awesome-stars/README.md

 - [pluralsh/plural](https://github.com/pluralsh/plural) - Deploy open source software on Kubernetes in record time. 🚀
 - [nextflow-io/nextflow](https://github.com/nextflow-io/nextflow) - A DSL for data-driven computational pipelines
 - [joedicastro/vps-comparison](https://github.com/joedicastro/vps-comparison) - A comparison between some VPS providers.
 It uses Ansible to perform a series of automated benchmark tests over the VPS servers that you specify.
 It allows the reproducibility of those tests by anyone
-- [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted Heroku PaaS alternative for Kubernetes that implements GitOps
+- [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted Heroku / Netlify / Vercel alternative for Kubernetes
 - [salesforce/cloudsplaining](https://github.com/salesforce/cloudsplaining) - Cloudsplaining is an AWS IAM Security Assessment tool that identifies violations of least privilege and generates a risk-prioritized report.
 - [donnemartin/awesome-aws](https://github.com/donnemartin/awesome-aws) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources.
 Featuring the Fiery Meter of AWSome.
 - [winglang/wing](https://github.com/winglang/wing) - A programming language for the cloud ☁️ A unified programming model, combining infrastructure and runtime code into one language ⚡